National Conference of Governors

-The National Governors Conference (Spanish: Conferencia Nacional de Gobernadores) is a non-governmental organization in Mexico that consists of the governors of the states of Mexico.
+The National Conference of Governors (Spanish: Conferencia Nacional de Gobernadores) is a non-governmental organization in Mexico that consists of the governors of the states of Mexico.
 The organization, known by the acronym CONAGO, was established in 2001 with a meeting of 20 governors in Mazatlan.
 The following year, 2002, marked the first meeting of CONAGO at which the governors of all 31 states attended.